ravibpatel/AutoUpdater.NET/README.md

 ### Change storage method of Remind Later and Skip options

 You can change how AutoUpdater.NET saves the Remind Later and Skip values by assigning the PersistenceProvider.
-If you don't provide a PersistenceProvider then it will save the values in Windows registy.
+If you don't provide a PersistenceProvider then it will save the values in Windows registry.

 If you are using .NET 4.0 or above then you can use JsonFilePersistenceProvider instead of default RegistryPersistenceProvider as shown below.